-What’s it: An adverse economic shock is a sudden, unexpected, and dramatic change in aggregate supply and demand, hurting the economy.
-For example, shocks result in high and uncontrollable inflation.
-Or it causes a recession.
-In other cases, it gives rise to stagflation, where a recession and high inflation occur simultaneously.
+What’s it?
+An adverse economic shock is a sudden, unexpected, and dramatic change in aggregate supply and demand that hurts the economy.
+For example, shocks result in high and uncontrollable inflation or a recession.
+In other cases, they give rise to stagflation, where a recession and high inflation occur simultaneously.
 These three impacts are the main topics in this article.

 By source, shocks arise from adverse supply shocks and adverse demand shocks.
-It occurs due to changes in external factors, generally determinants of aggregate demand and supply.
-Only, it was different from normal changes.
+They occur due to changes in external factors, generally determinants of aggregate demand and supply.
+However, they are different from normal changes.
 Instead, shocks occur suddenly and have a dramatic impact on the economy.

-An adverse supply shock occurs when aggregate supply changes dramatically and has negative consequences.
-Usually, it is identified with negative shocks.
+An adverse supply shock occurs when the aggregate supply dramatically changes and has negative consequences.
+It is usually associated with negative shocks.

 Negative shocks cause aggregate output to fall.
-And at the same moment, it also causes the price level to rise (inflation soars).
-This situation leads to what we call stagflation.
+At the same time, they also raise the price level (inflation soars), leading to what we call stagflation.

 Conversely, a positive supply shock leads to an increase in output at a lower price level.
 This is considered favorable because the economy grows at a low inflation rate.